 * Restrictions on rafter length may apply

 All our low-pitch options come complete with matching fittings and accessories for ease of installation and additional protection.
-Minimum pitches for Marley tiles or slates can be found in either the product brochure or the product pages here on our website, where they’re located within the technical tab.
+Minimum pitches for Marley tiles can be found in either the product brochure or the product pages here on our website, where they’re located within the technical tab.